 - Habitat and exercise requirements of the animal

 - Noise and mess – cats are quieter and have lower exercise needs than dogs; guinea pigs and rabbits need cages; birds can be noisy and have higher stress levels than other types of pets

 - Money you have to spend on food, vet visits and maintenance such as grooming

-If you’re looking for your first pet for your apartment abode, it can be a good idea to start small.
+If you’re looking for your first pet for your apartment, it can be a good idea to start small.
 Many different types of animals are well-suited to apartment life.
-Barring allergies and pet cats, small animals like guinea pigs, hedgehogs, ferrets, hamsters or gerbils are fun and interesting companions, especially for children.
-Housing and hygiene are the biggest maintenance concerns with caged animals, so be prepared for weekly housekeeping along with daily food, water and play time.
+Barring allergies and pet cats, small animals like guinea pigs, hedgehogs, ferrets, hamsters, or gerbils are fun and interesting companions, especially for children.
+Housing and hygiene are the most significant maintenance concerns with caged animals, so be prepared for weekly housekeeping along with daily food, water, and playtime.

 Before you decide to bring a pet into your apartment, be sure you chose the right pet for apartment living.